arrowse/theforge/src/weeks/week4.md

 ### Last thing!

-Now that your soldermask and silkscreen z
-|re cured, wipe your board clean once again with isopropyl, and pull up
+Now that your soldermask and silkscreen are cured, wipe your board clean once again with isopropyl, and pull up MakeraCam.
-MakeraCam.
-Create a new vector pocket operation with the pad scrape tool and set the end depth to 0.3mm with ramping enabled to ensure just the paint is removed keeping the pads in-tact.
+Create a new vector pocket operation with the pad scrape tool and set the end depth to 0.3mm with ramping enabled to ensure just the paint is removed keeping the pads in-tact. **DOUBLE-CHECK YOUR STEP DISTANCES TO MAKE SURE IT IS LESS THAN OR EQUAL TO .3!**
 You should now be all set and ready to solder your parts on!
 Congrats!

 **I cover soldering in the [Step Response PCB article posted after this one](/week5), if you'd like